 The people rediscovered language, hula, chanting, and even the traditional Polynesian arts of canoe building and wayfinding (navigation by the stars without use of instruments).
 This cultural resurrection is now firmly established in today's Hawaiian culture, with a palpable pride that exudes from Hawaiians young and old.

-The election of President Barack Obama definitely increased Hawaiian pride and inspired a ubiquitous hope for a better future.
+The election of President Barack Obama increased Hawaiian pride.
 The president's strong connection and commitment to Hawaiian values of diversity, spirituality, family, and conservation have restored confidence that Hawaii can inspire a more peaceful, tolerant, and environmentally conscious world.

 The Hawaiian Islands have inspired artistic expression from the time they were first inhabited.
 From ancient hula to digital filmmaking, the arts are alive and well.
 Honolulu is the artistic hub of the state.
 The Honolulu Museum of Art has an impressive permanent collection and hosts major exhibitions throughout the year.
 It comprises four locations including the spectacular Shangri La, the former home of heiress Doris Duke, filled with Islamic treasures.
 The Hawaii Theater in Honolulu—a restored art deco palace—stages theatrical productions, concerts, and films.
 The Maui Arts & Cultural Center (MACC) has a 1,200-seat theater for concerts, theatrical productions, and film, as well as an amphitheater and art gallery.
 Numerous art galleries thrive on the Islands.

 Looking for a beach vacation?
 Let us help you find the right spot.More

 View deals in Hawaii for vacation packages, hotels, airfare, and more from our partners!More